denniswon/magic-passport/README.md

 ## 🛠️ Essential Scripts

-Execute key operations for Foundry and Hardhat with these scripts.
-Append `:forge` or `:hardhat` to run them in the respective environment.
+Execute key operations for Foundry with these scripts.
+Append `:forge` to run them in the respective environment.

 ### 🏗️ Build Contracts